kakudesu/fullstack/pages/for-hire.md

 * Broaden my eyesight,follow my heart, choose the best which is worth time I'm spending ,as my career

-*What's my advantages*
+*What's my advantages?*

-* Benefit form my course work and my past work experence about embedded system and firmware,I schievements distinctive advantage of **Debug and Improve**, especially for pursuit of performance as well as the beauty of Code.
+* Benefit form my course work and my past work experence about embedded system and firmware,I schievements distinctive advantage of **Debug and Improve**, especially for pursuit of **performance** as well as the **beauty of Code**.

 ---